 - Measurements saved in Quick STIPA can be browsed in STIPA pro, and vice versa.
 The measurement numbering range is shared between these modules.
-This means that you can use STIPA pro to investigate measurements done with Quick STIPA in more detail using the browsing screen in STIPA pro. - The settings you choose in STIPA pro (additive noise, level dependent masking) affect the current measurement, but also affect which data is shown in the measurement browser.
-This means that you can always enter a noise spectrum and see how this affects measurements you did earlier on.
-Similarly, you can go back later on and see what affect level dependent masking has for a certain measurement. - All data for each measurement is always saved including any data not actually shown during the measurement itself, including the time and date. - Measurements can also be retrieved over USB; please refer to the section "accessing saved measurements on a PC" for further instructions.
+This means that you can use STIPA pro to investigate measurements done with Quick STIPA in more detail using the browsing screen in STIPA pro. - All data for each measurement is always saved including any data not actually shown during the measurement itself, including the time and date. - Measurements can also be retrieved over USB; please refer to the section "accessing saved measurements on a PC" for further instructions.
 For larger numbers of measurements, processing of these saved data files (e.g. through worksheet software) may be more efficient than inspection through the measurement browser. - If you wish to reset the measurement number (restarting at number 1), you need to connect the device to a PC.
 Remove all measurement files (.CSV) from the directory STIPA, as well as the file INDEX.DAT.